dariyamay/Airbnb_project/README.md

 - what features influence the price of the properties: price vs number of guests, price vs number of rooms, price vs number of beds;
 - is there is a significant difference in mean price per night of accommodation among cities?
 - what are the main facility features?

+In the final part of the project I used Price as an ouput variable, and features were the following: Accommodation type, Number of Guests, Number of Bathrooms, Number of Beds, Number of Bedrooms, Number of Reviews, Ratings, and City.